uni-notes/uni-notes/docs/index.md

 # 👋 Welcome!

-Hi there, welcome to the university notes app!
+Hi there!
 This is a collection of notes on Math, Computer, Economics, Finance and so much more.
-Feel free to share to everyone you know!
+Feel free to share with everyone you know!

-You can install right now, by clicking `Add to Home Screen`.
-Check out the [📱 Installation Guide](#installation-guide) for help.
+- Check out the [📱 Installation Guide](#installation-guide) to install now

-## ℹ️ Tips

 - Use the navbar ⬅️ to go through the website
 - For changes/corrections, click the edit button 📝 at the top of any page